atanu22-iitk/DLCV/README.md

      -  **Features**.
 Feature set extracted from training dataset as input.
      -  **Test_data**              Feature set extracted from test dataset (CIFAR-10)
 2.  **Assignment_Amended_dlcv**.
 Solution to assignment
-3.  **Unaugmented weights**.       weight files of the trained model for unaugmented dataset.
+3.  **Final weights**.             weight files of the trained model for unaugmented dataset and augmented dataset.
-4.  **Augmented weights**.       weight files of the trained model for augmented dataset.
-5.  **Performance Sheet**         Performance of four classifiers and MLP model.
+4.  **Performance Sheet**          Performance of four classifiers and MLP model.
-6.  **Report**.
+5.  **Report**.
 Detailed report on incorporating MLP model.